-The AMC/ Trustee reserves the right to change/ modify the terms of minimum redemption amount/switch-out.
+The AMC/ Trustee reserves the right to change/ modify the terms of minimum redemption amount/switch-out, but not more than the minimum subscription amount.

 Minimum balance to be maintained and consequences of non - maintenance.

 Currently, there is no minimum balance requirement.